Sheets are data sources hosted in the UI that can function like lists.

 Referencing a system sheet

-If the sheet referenced is a system sheet, reference it as system.sheet_id
+If the sheet referenced is a system sheet, reference it as system.sheet_id, as shown below.

 1. Pick a color